python3statement/python3statement.github.io/_practicalities/intro.md

 upgrades rarely and only an old version of pip or setuptools is enough to make the all update process broken.

+## fail early in setup.py

-- Leave `setup.py` python 2 compatible and fail early.
+Leave `setup.py` python 2 compatible and fail early.
 If you detect Python 2 raise a clear error message and ask user to make sure they have pip >9.0 (or migrate to Python 3).
 You can (try to) conditionally import pip and check for its version but this might not be the same pip.
 Failing early is important to make sure the Python installation does not install and incompatible version.
 Otherwise user code can fail at runtime arbitrary later in the future, which can be a difficult to debug and fix.
+Get inspiration from the message of failure at runtime, and adapt for installation time.

+## Fix dependant libraries

-- If you control dependant packages, Make sure to include conditional dependencies depending on the version of Python.
+If you control dependant packages, Make sure to include conditional dependencies depending on the version of Python.

-- Regardless of whether the installation step fails on Python 2, implement a similar check in the top level import of your package.

-# Alternative mitigation
+# Incorrect mitigations

 This is a collection of "mitigation" or "solutions" you will find on the web and that you will hear about.
 This is an attempt to acknowledge them, and